Britain woke up to the 1970s in colour. The Government, impressed with the BBC2 experiment

 had already been running for a year with journalist Richard Williams in the hot seat,

-but this graduate of the John Peel school of taking things seriously with would see
+but this graduate of the John Peel school of cool, but serious would see us through

 To the predominantly male dominated album buyers the singles chart was a no-go area